This post may contain affiliate links. Learn more.

 Banana bread is a moist, sweet and cake-like loaf that uses overripe bananas, thus avoiding food waste.
 It can be enjoyed for breakfast, as a snack or dessert.

-Pumpkin puree is often used interchangeably with mashed bananas in baking, due to its similar texture, which is what makes it such a wonderful addition to this Pumpkin Banana Bread vegan recipe.
-The flavour of pumpkin is delicate, with a hint of earthiness and less sweetness than banana, giving this loaf a wonderful Autumnal feel that’s perfect in pumpkin season.
+Pumpkin puree is often used interchangeably with mashed bananas in baking, due to its similar texture, which is what makes it such a wonderful addition to this banana pumpkin bread recipe.
+The flavour of pumpkin is delicate, with a hint of earthiness and less sweetness than banana, giving this loaf a wonderful Autumnal feel that’s perfect this pumpkin season.

-6 Simple Ingredients.
-You can whip up this delicious treat with just 6 ingredients – pumpkin puree, bananas, brown sugar, coconut oil, dairy free milk and self raising flour.
+6 simple ingredients.
+You can whip up this delicious loaf with just 6 ingredients – pumpkin puree, bananas, coconut sugar, coconut oil, dairy free milk and self raising flour.

-One-Bowl Recipe.
+One-bowl recipe.
 You need one large mixing bowl, a spoon, a fork and a baking tin to make this recipe.
-You can even use the fork to mix the cake batter instead of using a spoon if you like!
 This recipe is simple and quick to make.

 Success Tips